Is Overtraining a Myth? (Real Life Examples)

 Gymnasts have some of the most aesthetically pleasing physiques in the world, with many natural bodybuilders aspiring to replicate such muscularity.

 Many Olympic gymnasts started out with ectomorph body structures, possessing insignificant amounts of muscle mass.
-However, after years of intense training, they can now be seen with exceptionally developed biceps, deltoids and lats.
+However, after years of intense training, they can now be seen with exceptionally developed biceps, deltoids, and lats.

 Ironically, gymnasts don’t intend to build muscle, as being heavier makes it increasingly difficult to perform their movements effectively.
-Instead, their objective is to be as strong as possible, without adding bulk.
-Muscle is structurally dense, and thus anabolic steroid scandals are virtually non-existent in gymnastics, due to AAS potentially worsening their performance.
+Instead, their objective is to be as strong as possible without adding bulk.
+Muscle is structurally dense, and thus anabolic steroid scandals are virtually non-existent in gymnastics due to AAS potentially worsening their performance.

 A more common protocol for gymnasts is to take diuretic drugs (1), helping them to reduce water weight, thus giving them an unfair advantage.

-Thus we know that many gymnast’s muscular physiques are natural, and the by product of the training they do.
+Thus, we know that many gymnast’s muscular physiques are natural and the byproduct of the training they do.

-Olympic gymnasts who compete on the rings and pommel horse have exceptionally well developed biceps, triceps, lats and deltoids; even compared to natural bodybuilders.
+Olympic gymnasts who compete on the rings and pommel horse have exceptionally well-developed biceps, triceps, lats, and deltoids, even compared to natural bodybuilders.

-Thus bodybuilders may ask the following questions:
+Thus, bodybuilders may ask the following questions:

-- Why is gymnastics training significantly more effective than lifting weights?
+• Why is gymnastics training significantly more effective than lifting weights?

-- Should bodybuilders be performing calisthenics (gymnast movements) instead?
+• Should bodybuilders be performing calisthenics (gymnast movements) instead?

 Olympic gymnasts‘ training is comprised of higher training volume, exercising for more hours throughout the week.
-This indicates that it is not the exercise selection that is superior (compared to bodybuilding).
+This indicates that it is not exercise selection that is superior (compared to bodybuilding).

 Instead, gymnast’s extensive training volume is likely the culprit for exceptional muscle hypertrophy.